Jean Dawson: Style

 In an interview with DIY's Elly Watson, Dawson listed his influences as including Kanye West; The Smashing Pumpkins; "Warped Tour shit"; "anything from Manchester" such as the Smiths; New Order; and "all the stuff that felt really Britpop-py", noting that when working on Bad Sports single "Napster" he asked his British producers Hoskins to make the song "feel like Manchester and Compton had a baby", "like if Morrissey was Black."
 Dawson described his intent for Pixel Bath to sound like "Rick Ross at a '90s rave" or "the Pixies, but the Pixies are at the most trapped-out environment that the Pixies can be at."

 Dawson has been described as a "genre-shattering polymath" with an "ability to blend [genres which] comes more naturally than most", having employed a long list of sounds including early 2000s indie rock, trap, R&B, bedroom pop, pop-punk, industrial hip hop, glitch-pop, grunge, shoegaze, alternative rock, hardcore hip hop, underground hip hop, emo, country, and classical.
 Dawson is also commonly referred to as simply an experimental pop artist.
 Dawson describes his approach by saying "When people ask me what genre I make, I'm like, dude, I don't know" and "What genre of music did Prince make?
 I'm not comparing myself to Prince—he is a god among humans.
 But his music was just Prince.
 It was everything you needed it to be at the time."

 Dawson's lyrics cover topics including anxiety, depression, feeling like an outsider, fragile masculinity, drug addiction, gang life, spirituality, and morality.

 Personal life

 Dawson has three dogs: a Dobermann named Midnight, a French bulldog named Mala, and an English bulldog named Oz.
 He lives in Inglewood, California.

+Dawson has struggled with depression, including a period of persistent suicidal ideation when he was 21 which led him to start therapy and taking SSRIs.